openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-environment-setup.rst

 ------------------------

-The ``bitbake-setup update`` sub-command updates a :term:`Setup` to sync with the latest changes from a :term:`generic configuration` it was constructed from.
+The ``bitbake-setup update`` sub-command updates a :term:`Setup` to sync with the latest changes from the :term:`Configuration Template` it was constructed from.
 The :ref:`ref-bbsetup-command-status` command can be used to show the current status of the :term:`Setup` before updating it.